We apologize for raising our bulk rates slightly. Our processor just raised its rates, which we have to pass on...

 It's simple: you pay us, we pay the processor, and we deliver the frozen beef, packaged as individual cuts, to you.
 Please note that with bulk purchase you get what is in your selected portion, and usually about half of the weight is in ground beef.

-On the other hand, the bulk price is about what similar ground beef costs in the store, and you are also getting the choicer cuts at the same price with bulk purchase.
+On the other hand, the bulk price is about what similar ground beef costs elsewhere, and you are also getting the choicer cuts at the same price with bulk purchase.

 Are Subscriptions for Monthly Delivery Available?